tearust/tea-camellia/docs/migrate_evm.md

 Verify
-- anyone can call.
+- if issuer_address is 0x0000...
+Do not verify sender_address == issuer_address. anyone can call.
 No restrict on sudo
-- Verify issuer signature, No need to verify issuer signature for AWS_NITRO
-- Verify owner signature. owner is the txn sender
+- if issuer_address is not 0x00000....
+Verify sender_address == issuer_address, and sender signature

 Action
 - Insert machine map
 - Emit Layer2InfoBinded

-### AddTappStoreHost
+### ChangeTappStoreHost

 When new TAppStore app host start hosting, the state maintainer will send this txn to layer1.

 This txn need 50% state maintainer signature to pass

+Params:
+- Combined_signature_maintainers:
+- Add_address_list: [address].
+- Remove_address_list: [address]

+Verify:
+- Multisig from more than half of maintainer public keys
+Action:
+- Deduplicated existing address
+- Add
+- Remove

 ### TransferMachine